GHOCP/C-Primer/README.md

 # C-primer
-Codes including some Lists & Practices.
+Codes including some Lists & Practices in the book.